Last Updated: September 2020

-This is the general privacy statement for Bristol, Clifton & West of England Zoological Society.
-Please refer to the additional internal policies for details on staff, volunteer & student personal data.
+This is the general privacy statement for Bristol, Clifton & West of England Zoological Society Ltd (the full name of Bristol Zoological Society).
+Please refer to the additional internal policies for details on staff, volunteer and student personal data.

 Who are we?

 Bristol, Clifton & West of England Zoological Society Ltd and its subsidiary Bristol Zoo Enterprises Ltd (together referred to as ‘BCWEZS’).
-We are a conservation and education charity, which runs and operates Bristol Zoo Gardens and Wild Place Project.
+We are a conservation and education charity, which runs and operates Bristol Zoo Project.

 The company details are as follows: